paingsoekhant-coding/REST_API/README.md

 ### REST API with Laravel 11
-In this REST API project include Blogs and Birds api.I used default database of Laravel 11 (Sqlite).
+In this REST API project include Blogs and Birds API.I used default database of Laravel 11 (Sqlite).
 I took Birds Data from [sannlynnhtun-coding](https://github.com/sannlynnhtun-coding);

 #### End Points For Blogs